Your Child's Checkup: 3 to 5 Days

 2. Ask questions, address any concerns, and offer advice about how your baby is:

 Feeding.
-Newborns should be fed when they seem hungry.
-Breastfed infants eat about every 1 to 3 hours, and formula-fed infants eat about every 2 to 4 hours.
-Your doctor or nurse may observe breastfeeding and help with technique.
+Newborns should be fed whenever they seem hungry.
+Breastfed infants eat about every 1–3 hours, and formula-fed infants eat about every 2–4 hours.
+Your doctor or nurse can watch as you breastfeed and offer help with any problems.
 Burp your baby midway through a feeding and again at the end.

 Peeing and pooping.
-Newborns should have several wet diapers a day.
+Newborns should have about 6 wet diapers a day.
 The number of poopy diapers varies, but most newborns have 3 or 4 soft bowel movements a day.
 Tell your doctor if you have any concerns about your newborn's bowel movements.

 Developing.
 In the first month, babies should: